Andy Smith (rugby league)

 Smith was the first try scorer of the annual magic weekend in 2007.

 Background

 Smith was born in Wakefield, West Yorkshire, England.

 Early career

 A former junior player with the Wakefield based Westgate Wolves ARLFC where Smith topped the try scoring list one season with an impressive 87 tries, Smith came into the Bulls Squad midway through the 2001 season after a string of impressive displays in the Bulls Senior Academy side.
-Smith made great strides last year making twelve appearances as well as having a stint with his old boss Karl Harrison on loan at Salford.
+Smith made great strides making twelve appearances as well as having a stint with his old boss Karl Harrison on loan at Salford.

 In 2006 Smith was awarded a special prize by the Bulls for finishing Top Try Scorer in the Senior Academy with 27.

 Bradford Bulls

 Smith turned down a move to Super League rivals Castleford Tigers at the beginning of 2006.
 Smith told the Bradford Telegraph & Argus: "I'm going to fight my way into the Bulls side."

 On 14 November 2006 he signed a one-year deal.